"Alexa, ask Fitbit to whip me into shape."

 Also built into the Versa 2 is Fitbit Pay, which lets you leave your wallet at home and pay for things using the watch's NFC chip.
-Fitbit Pay works with a large number of credit card companies, including Chase and Capital One, and can be used on the New York City subway and the London Underground.
+Fitbit Pay works with a large number of credit card companies (opens in new tab), including Chase and Capital One, and can be used on the New York City subway and the London Underground.

-If you're not wedded to Fitbit's platform, the Versa 2 is a harder sell when you compare it with other $200 smartwatches, such as the Samsung Galaxy Watch Active and the Apple Watch Series 3, which both have GPS, onboard music storage and contactless payments.
+And, you're not wedded to Fitbit's platform, the Versa 2 is a harder sell when you compare it with other $200 smartwatches, such as the Samsung Galaxy Watch Active and the Apple Watch Series 3, which both have GPS, onboard music storage and contactless payments.
 One feature that could set the Versa 2 apart is Fitbit's new subscription service, but it will take a lot to convince me to spend $80 more per year.
 Still, the Versa 2 is a very good fitness-focused smartwatch that offers plenty of insights into your overall health, subscription or not.